realnicolas/pdf_merger/README.md

 This program does not require installation.

 ### How to use it?
-1. Place the PDF files in the program folder.
+1. Put all the PDFs that will be merged in the program folder.
 2. Run the app.py file.
 3. A file named "merged_file.pdf" containing all the merged PDFs will be created in the program folder.